 With my daughter laughing, as she was lifted towards the sky, I realized that I do this every day.
 I teeter between life, motherhood, supporting my husband, starting a writing career, strengthening friendships, being an attentive daughter, and trying to be an individual…….all at the same time.

 My writing ideas don’t conveniently arrive when I am on the up side, they happen when I am sitting on the nasty playground sand, staring up at my life.
 They sneak in when I am gripping the handle trying not to sink in whatever is below.

 Life is a giant teeter-totter, where I try to find my balance.
 Some days are harder than others.
 Some days, I barely remember if I ever stopped teetering.
-But in between, I know there will be more Park Days andthose passing moments that consist of pure happiness.
+But in between, I know there will be more insubordinately Park Days and those passing moments that consist of pure happiness.

 I realize that I am enchanted with the view of what balances me.
 Whether it’s a toothy smile, mounds of writing, or mountains of dirty clothes……I know I am not ready to get off.